 NAPA, Calif.
 (AP) — A powerful earthquake that struck the heart of California's wine country caught many people sound asleep, sending dressers, mirrors and pictures crashing down around them and toppling wine bottles in vineyards around the region.
 Scores were injured as the temblor knocked out power to thousands, caused gas and water lines to rupture, sparked fires and buckled roads.

-The magnitude 6.0-quake struck at 3:20 a.m.
+The magnitude-6.0 quake struck at 3:20 a.m.
 PDT Sunday near the city of Napa, an oasis of Victorian-era buildings nestled in the vineyard-studded hills of Northern California.
-The fires also flared in a mobile home park where four homes were destroyed and two others were damaged, officials said.
+Fires had flared in a mobile home park where four homes were destroyed and two others were damaged, officials said.

-By midday Sunday, the fires were out and power was starting to be restored, said Mark Ghilarducci, director of the California Governor's Office of Emergency Services.
+By midday Sunday, the fires were out and power was being restored, said Mark Ghilarducci, director of the California Governor's Office of Emergency Services.

 "While it was bad, it wasn't as bad as it could be, and it was very manageable from a regional perspective," Ghilarducci said.